Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the Committee pointed out some risks.
 A major concern is that the VND39.54 trillion revenue shortfall in 2025, which has not been included in the state budget plan, could put pressure on fiscal reserves and limit the ability to respond to future economic crises.
 Some opinions said that the continuous extension of VAT reductions sets a bad precedent, weakening the stability and consistency of tax policy, especially after the recently passed amended VAT Law.
 They warned that prolonged tax reductions could saturate the policy's stimulus effect, reducing the ability to boost consumption as expected.

-The committee also debated the scope of the policy, with some submissions suggesting a uniform reduction in VAT for all goods and services to ensure fairness and simplify implementation.
+The committee also debated the scope of the policy, with some commenters suggesting a uniform reduction in VAT for all goods and services to ensure fairness and simplify implementation.
 Currently, exclusions such as telecommunications, financial services, real estate and most excise taxable items create administrative complexity and potential inequities.
-However, others urged caution in extending the policy, citing Vietnam’s steady economic recovery – reflected in GDP growth of 7.09% in 2024 and 6.93% in Q1 2025 – as a reason to prioritize fiscal prudence over broad tax cuts.
+However, others called for caution in extending the policy, citing Vietnam’s steady economic recovery – reflected in GDP growth of 7.09% in 2024 and 6.93% in Q1 2025 – as a reason to prioritize fiscal prudence over broad tax cuts.

 Legally, the Committee agrees that a standalone Resolution of the National Assembly is appropriate, given the extended duration and the expanded scope of the policy, ensuring compliance with the Law on Promulgation of Legal Documents.
 However, the Committee recommends that the Resolution be framed as a pilot to accommodate the differences with the amended Law on VAT, enhancing legal certainty.
 The Committee also calls for a thorough impact assessment to balance the benefits of the policy and the fiscal costs, while ensuring consistency with other tax policies such as environmental protection tax and special consumption tax, in order to maintain medium-term fiscal stability and public debt safety.